Versant English Test Story Retelling - 6 Tips to Improve Your Score

 6. Paraphrase if you forget a word

-If you can’t recall “escalator”, say “moving stairs in a building”.
+If you can’t recall a word like “escalator”, say “moving stairs in a building”.

 The system rewards flexibility with vocabulary.

-If you can describe the same thing using different words, it is better for your score than just copying exactly what you heard.
+Describing the same idea using different words is better for your score than copying exactly what you heard.